Find out how valve repair and replacement can treat aortic valve stenosis, aortic valve regurgitation and congenital heart disease.

-Aortic valve repair and aortic valve replacement are procedures that treat diseases affecting the aortic valve, one of four valves that control blood flow through the heart.
+Aortic valve repair and aortic valve replacement are procedures to treat a damaged or diseased aortic valve.

-The aortic valve helps keep blood flowing in the correct direction through the heart.
-It separates the heart's main pumping chamber (left ventricle) and the main artery that supplies oxygen-rich blood to your body (aorta).
+The aortic valve is one of four valves that control blood flow in the heart.
+It separates the lower left heart chamber (left ventricle) and the body's main artery (aorta).

-With each contraction of the ventricle, the aortic valve opens and allows blood to flow from the left ventricle into the aorta.
-When the ventricle relaxes, the aortic valve closes to prevent blood from flowing backward into the ventricle.
+When the heart squeezes (contracts), the aortic valve opens and lets blood flow from the left ventricle into the aorta.
+When the heart relaxes, the aortic valve closes to prevent blood from moving backward.

-When the aortic valve isn't working properly, it can interfere with blood flow and force the heart to work harder to send blood to the rest of your body.
+A diseased or damaged aortic valve can interfere with blood flow and force the heart to work harder to send blood to the rest of the body.

-A normal heart has two upper (receiving) and two lower (pumping) chambers.
+A typical heart has two upper and two lower chambers.
 The upper chambers, the right and left atria, receive incoming blood.
-The lower chambers, the more muscular right and left ventricles, pump blood out of your heart.
-The heart valves, which keep blood flowing in the correct direction, are gates at the chamber openings (for the tricuspid and mitral valves) and exits (for the pulmonary and aortic valves).
+The lower chambers, the more muscular right and left ventricles, pump blood out of the heart.
+The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings.

 Types of aortic valve disease that may require treatment with aortic valve repair or replacement include: